-A comprehensive sixth form college in the heart of Lancashire that sends more students to Russell Group universities than most schools in England.
+A comprehensive sixth form college in the heart of Lancashire that sends students to Russell Group universities and other competitive destinations.
 From 350 students in 1974 to over 5,000 learners today, Runshaw College has established itself as one of the largest A-level providers in the country.
 The March 2025 Ofsted inspection rated the college Good overall, with Outstanding grades for behaviour, attitudes, personal development, adult learning, and provision for learners with high needs.
-Nine students secured Oxbridge places in 2024, continuing a tradition that has produced actors, Olympic medallists, and Members of Parliament.
+Its alumni include actors, Olympic medallists, and Members of Parliament.

 The college occupies a leafy campus in Leyland, with 13 buildings named after areas of the Lake District, a nod to the ancient woodland that surrounds the site.
 The naming convention reflects a broader culture of regional pride and identity that permeates campus life.